mouhamaadibrahim/Analytics-Research-Projects/README.md

 - **Microfluidic Platform Development**: Integrated shear force generators into the microfluidic system to monitor and analyze single-cell motility.
 - **Cross-Functional Collaboration**: Coordinated fiber analysis, cell culture experiments, and microfluidic design to provide holistic insights into glioma cell migration and adhesion.

-#### Results
-- Fabricated microfluidic devices and designed systems for studying cancer cell adhesion and migration.
-- Integrated a 3D nano-fiber structure to replicate in-vivo environments, improving the relevance of the experiments to real-world biological conditions.

-#### Technological Contributions
-The project involved advanced techniques within the Renatech network, including:
-- Integration and characterization/metrology
-- Etching and deposition
-- Lithography

 ### Results and Impact
 - **400% Improvement in Data Collection Efficiency**: The multi-zone, single-flow device enabled simultaneous measurements across five distinct shear stress conditions, reducing wasted time by 5x.
 - **30% Error Reduction via Strategic Bubble Prevention**: A novel dual-gate injection system was engineered to eliminate air bubbles, a common cause of up to 30% measurement errors in microfluidic systems.
 By integrating this technique, the device significantly improved data reliability and elevated overall data quality.